keithrozario/lambda-cache/README.md

     response = do_something(var)
     return response
 ```
 All invocations of this function over in the next minute will reference the parameter from the function's internal cache, rather than making a network call to ssm.
 After one minute has lapsed, the the next invocation will invoke `get_parameter` to refresh the cache.
-The parameter value will be injected into the `context` object of your lambda handler.
+The parameter value will be injected into the `context` object of your lambda handler for retrieval.

 ### <a name='Changecacheexpiry'></a>Change cache expiry

 The default `max_age_in_seconds` settings is 60 seconds (1 minute), it defines the maximum age of a parameter that is acceptable to the handler function.
 Cache entries older than this, will be refreshed.
-To set a longer cache duration (e.g 5 minutes), change the setting like so:
+To set a longer cache duration (e.g 5 minutes), change the setting:

 ```python
 from lambda_cache import ssm